Manish270698/Rasa-Chatbot-BellBoy-/data/reponses.md

 ## faq_cancel_reservation
 * faq/cancel
-  - On the Reservations page, under the heading ‘View, Change or Cancel a Reservation,’ enter your confirmation number, and either the last name on the reservation or the last four digits of the credit card used to make the reservation.
+  - To cancel a reservation, select the "Reservations" link from the homepage.
+On the Reservations page, under the heading ‘View, Change or Cancel a Reservation,’ enter your confirmation number, and either the last name on the reservation or the last four digits of the credit card used to make the reservation.

 ## faq_cancellation_policy
 * faq/cancel_policy